Lukyhet/Repository-Two/README.md

 </details>

 Movie Trivia was created for entertainment purposes.
-It has thirty different questions and presents displays sixteen of them to the user.
+It has thirty different questions and displays sixteen of them to the user.
 The subject of the trivia is “all about movies” and challenges the user’s general knowledge about this topic.
-When done, the trivia game shows a table of results that displays the correct and incorrect answers as well as the time taken to answer them.
+When finished, the trivia game shows a table of results that displays the scores of correct and incorrect answers as well as the time taken to answer them.

 This Trivia was made as the second milestone project to achieve the Diploma in Software Development at the Code Institute.